 As such, investment bankers are expected to be very precise with their work on fairness opinions.

-The double pressures of time and high level of precisions makes fairness opinions one the most difficult jobs an investment banker makes.
+The twin pressures of time and high level of precisions makes fairness opinions one the most challenging jobs an investment banker makes.

 Banks earn commissions from fairness opinions even if the deal is not yet closed (or will not close).
-It is the opposite of working on M&A deals where banks only get paid if the deal is already closed.
+It is the opposite of working on mergers and acquisitions deals where investment banks only get paid if the contract is already closed.

-The bank only needs to complete the fairness opinion, and get the okay of the client and they can already earn.
+The investment bank only needs to complete the fairness opinion, and get the okay of the client, and they can already earn.

 How much do banks earn?